 3.1.2.
 Certificate of Completion.
 A program of study that prepares students for an occupation.
 It requires a recognizable general education core in communication, computation, and human relations.
 The general education core may be embedded within program courses.
 The certificate requires a minimum of 30 semester credit hours or 900 clock hours and typically does not exceed 33 semester credit hours or 990 clock hours.
 It consists entirely of undergraduate courses and has no prerequisite courses, conditions, or degrees required for admission to the program.
 Institutions should demonstrate how certificates requiring more than 36 semester credit hours or more than 1,080 clock hours can lead to an associate’s and/or bachelor’s degree within the normal credit hour requirements for that degree.
 When appropriate, institutions should include transfer agreements in the program proposal.

 3.1.3.
 Associate of Applied Science (AAS) Degrees.
 Programs of study that include limited general education, course work in a subject, and are intended to prepare students for entry-level careers.
 These degrees require a minimum of 63 and a maximum of 69 semester credit hours.
-General education requirements are less extensive than in AA or AS degrees—generally 9 hours in composition, computation, and human relations.
-General education courses may be embedded within a course in the discipline, but must be identifiable.
+General education requirements are typically less extensive than in AA or AS degrees, and include composition, computation, and human relations.
+General education learning outcomes may be embedded in discipline courses, and the institution documents how and where the learning outcomes are embedded.
 Institutions structure AAS degrees to enable students to complete requirements and electives without upper-division coursework.

 3.1.4.
 Associate of Arts (AA) and Associate of Science (AS) Degrees.
 Programs of study primarily intended to encourage exploration of academic options that provide a strong general education component and prepare students for upper-division work in baccalaureate programs or for employment and responsible citizenship.
 The degree requires a minimum of 60 and a maximum of 63 semester credit hours, which include 30 to 39 semester credit hours of general education course work.
 Institutions structure associate degrees to enable students to complete requirements and electives without upper-division coursework.

 3.1.5.
-Bachelor of Arts (BA) and Bachelor of Science (BS) Degrees.
-Programs of study which include general education, major course work, and prepare students for employment in a career field and for responsible citizenship.
-Bachelor’s degrees require a minimum of 120 and a maximum of 126 semester credit hours.
+Baccalaureate Degrees: Bachelor of Arts (BA), Bachelor of Science (BS), and Bachelor of Applied Science (BAS).
+Programs of study that include general education and major course work, and that prepare students for employment in a career field and responsible citizenship.
+Students can typically complete these degrees in four years of full-time study.
+Baccalaureate degrees require a minimum of 120 and maximum of 126 semester credit hours.

 126.96.36.199.
 Minor.
 A grouping of related courses that are deemed to be a student’s secondary field of academic concentration or specialization during undergraduate studies.